Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

 CuIr$_2$S$_4$ experiences a pronounced MIT around 230~K at ambient conditions, accompanied by a structural distortion from cubic to triclinic symmetry driven by charge ordering of the Ir ions\cite{Radaelli2002Formation,Nagata1994Metal}.
 This insulating state suppresses superconductivity under normal conditions.
 In contrast, closely related spinel compounds such as CuRh$_2$S$_4$ and CuRh$_2$Se$_4$ do not undergo MIT or structural transitions, yet they exhibit superconductivity\cite{Ito2003Pressure,Robbins1967Superconductivity}, indicating that subtle structural and electronic variations significantly influence the emergence of superconducting phenomena.
 Additionally, Zn doping in CuIr$_2$S$_4$ partially suppresses the MIT and induces superconductivity\cite{Suzuki1999Metal}, albeit with relatively low $T_c$ values (2--3~K), underscoring the delicate balance between structural integrity, charge order, and superconductivity.

 Although chemical substitution offers valuable insights, it inherently introduces disorder, limiting achievable superconducting temperatures and motivating cleaner tuning methods.
 High pressure emerges as an ideal alternative, providing a disorder-free pathway to substantially modify lattice parameters and electronic bandwidths, potentially drive the transition from insulating to superconducting states\cite{Chen2019Probing,Chen2022Novel,Mao2018Solids}.

-While prior theoretical work predicted that pressure could induce superconductivity in CuIr$_2$S$_4$, experimental validation has remained elusive, with modest pressures only serving to enhance the insulating state\cite{clay2019charge,Oomi1995Effect}.
+While prior theoretical work predicted that pressure could induce superconductivity in CuIr$_2$S$_4$, experimental validation has remained elusive, with modest pressures only serving to enhance the insulating state\cite{clay2019charge,Oomi1995Effect,garg2007reentrant,bovzin2014cu}.

 In this letter, we systematically explore CuIr$_2$S$_4$ under high pressures up to 224~GPa using comprehensive electrical transport, synchrotron X-ray diffraction and Raman spectroscopy.
 Our results reveal the suppression of the ambient insulating phase and uncover superconductivity hidden beneath.
 Remarkably, we observe two distinct superconducting phases: an initial phase (SC-I) emerging at 3.8~K, steadily increasing to a record-high $T_c$ of 18.2~K at 133~GPa— exceeding the longstanding $T_c$ limit for spinel superconductors and establishing a new benchmark for iridium-based superconductors.
 Additionally, a second, lower-temperature superconducting phase (SC-II) emerges at pressures above approximately 111.8~GPa, revealing unprecedented complexity in the superconducting phase landscape of spinel compounds.
 Our findings mark a significant advancement in understanding superconductivity in geometrically frustrated materials, highlighting the powerful role of extreme pressure for engineering novel electronic states.
 This work not only redefines the performance limits of spinel superconductors but also provides essential insights into exploring and designing future high-temperature superconductors in correlated electron systems.